The Story Begins With Aristotle

 2009

 A 65-year-old man and former surveyor, known as ‘patient MX,’ underwent heart surgery and reported losing his ability to imagine.
-Professor Adam Zeman of the University of Exeter published a study and coined the term “blind imagination.”
+Professor Adam Zeman of the University of Exeter published a study and coined “blind imagination.”

 Bill Faw of Brewton-Parker College in Georgia reported that about 3-5% of the 2,500 people he queried reported having no visual imagination.
 This figure served as the first population estimate of people living with blind imagination.